Treatment for Fungal Infections

 A depressed immune system may need to be treated for antifungals to work.
 When someone affected has been using antibiotics or corticosteroids, they may have to stop or taper those medications in order to aid fungus treatment.

 A doctor generally matches the medication, topical or oral, to the organism against which it is effective.
 One oral antifungal used commonly over the years, griseofulvin, is effective for treating tinea capitis, for example, but not candida and certain mold infections.
 The drug ketoconazole (Nizoral) is effective against tinea versicolor but not against other fungal infections.

 Many new broad-spectrum antifungal agents effectively treat a wide range of organisms.
 Thus, doctors can start patients on a regimen of antifungals without waiting for culture results.
-Three of these new antifungals are itraconazole (Sporanox), terbinafine (Lamisil), and fluconazole (Diflucan).
-A typical course for each follows:
+These newer antifungals include itraconazole (Sporanox), terbinafine (Lamisil), fluconazole (Diflucan), and isavuconazonium (Cresemba).
+Typical courses for each: